 The SuperThin Cables will be available in 4-foot ($89.95 suggested retail), 8-foot ($99.95) and 16-foot ($119) versions in the DigitalLife line of products.

 A DigitalLife SuperThin high-speed Powered cable for camcorders (mini HDMI to HDMI) will be offered in an 8-foot length for $99.95.

 Monster’s Core line of cables for HDMI will also offer a SuperThin cable design in 1-meter ($79.95), 2-meter ($89.95), 4-meter ($99.95) and 5-meter lengths ($119).

 Lee said the company would be expanding its line of PowerNet networking solutions by adding two models: the PowerNet 100 ($99.95) and PowerNet 300 ($199).
 Both devices, dubbed by Lee as bringing “Ethernet everywhere,” are designed to bring the Internet to any room in the house over standard AC power network.
 Users will be able to download live content to their Web-capable TVs, game consoles and media playback devices, said the company.

 The PowerNet 100 features 100Mbps performance while the PowerNet 300 features 200Mbps with four Ethernet ports.

 A universal remote control was next on the list of introductions at the event.
-The MCC AV50 Home Theater Controller ($49.95) was billed by the company as the “world's first tabletop, dual and single-handed universal remote control.”
+The MCC AV50 Home Theater Controller ($49.95) was billed by the company as the “world’s first tabletop, dual and single-handed universal remote control.”
 Features include ergonomically designed button and navigation layout, “common sense” buttons that control the key performance and convenience features of home-theater components, Web-based setup and configuration, and the ability to create custom “palettes” for easy access to favorite picture and sound functions.